ManosPerpirakes/image_editor/README.md

 This project was initally created as a school project, but I made important alterations.
+You can delete any potential appdata folders from this program after you finish your work.
 Credits for project idea and for the images shown on the preview: Algorithmics Greece